Home » Albums » Lover » Songs on Lover » Cruel Summer

 Background

-In the “Lover Enhanced” Spotify campaign, Taylor added: “I wanted this song to feel like a desperate summer love that might be doomed from the start.
-My favourite line from this song is, ‘I love you.
-Ain’t that the worst thing you ever heard?’
+During the “Lover Enhanced” Spotify campaign, Taylor described the track as portraying “a desperate summer love that might be doomed from the start,” adding that her favorite lyric is: “I love you.
+Ain’t that the worst thing you ever heard?”

 Single Release

-After Taylor embarked on “The Eras Tour” in March 2023, “Cruel Summer” gained significant traction on streaming services.
-That is why the song was finally made the official fifth single from Lover.
-It impacted US Pop Radio on June 20, 2023, almost four years after its release.
-Taylor commented on that decision during her show in Pittsburgh on June 17:
+After Taylor launched “The Eras Tour” (2023–2024) in March 2023, “Cruel Summer” experienced a massive resurgence on streaming platforms.
+Positioned at the top of the setlist to open the show in full force, it quickly became the defining anthem of the cultural phenomenon that the tour became.
+Due to its renewed popularity and fan demand, the track was (finally) officially released as the fifth single from Lover.
+It impacted US Pop Radio on June 20, 2023—nearly four years after its original release.
+Taylor addressed the decision during her show in Pittsburgh on June 17:

 Critical Reception